 How to use 'and' in Python

-The Python and operator is a fundamental tool for logical operations.
-It lets you combine multiple conditions to control program flow and make complex decisions within your code.
+Python's and operator is a fundamental tool for conditional logic.
+It allows you to evaluate multiple expressions together, which is essential for precise control flow within your code.

 Basic usage of the and operator